Am I a candidate for LASIK

 LASIK Surgery in Myrtle Beach

-Leading ophthalmologist, Dr. Neil Griffin, uses the latest and most advanced lasers.
-We are the only center who has an on-site LASIK Suite in the Horry County area!
-The laser speed and accuracy allows Dr. Griffin the ability to expand treatment capabilities, enhancements of current treatments, broaden range of correction and provide the ultimate in safety and outcomes for our patients seeking LASIK surgery in Myrtle Beach, South Carolina area.
+Leading ophthalmologist, Dr. Neil B. Griffin, uses the latest and most advanced lasers.
+We are the only center who has an on-site LASIK Suite in the region!
+Griffin Eye Center is the first in South Carolina to offer the latest advancements of both the Wavelight® EX500 and the VisuMax® laser.
+The laser speed and accuracy allows Dr. Griffin the ability to expand treatment capabilities, enhancements of current treatments, broaden range of correction and provide the ultimate outcomes for our patients seeking LASIK surgery in the Myrtle Beach, South Carolina area.